AlanYeh00/AlanYeh00/README.md

 ---
 ### About Me
-Hi, my name is Sung Yu, but you can just call me Alan.
-I’m an international student from Taiwan and recently graduated from Loyola University Chicago with a degree in Computer Science.
-Before switching to CS, I majored in Mechanical Engineering in Taiwan, which gives me a unique perspective when tackling technical challenges.
-Currently, I’m on the lookout for job opportunities across the U.S. and am excited to dive into new fields and learn as much as I can.
+Hi, my name is Sung Yu.
+I recently graduated from Loyola University Chicago with a degree in Computer Science.
+I have extensive experience in firmware development, software engineering, and product design.
+During my undergraduate studies, I worked with servo motor tuning, software development, and mechanical product design.
+In my master's program, I developed projects involving real-time operating systems, further enhancing my expertise.
+These experiences have strengthened my skills in firmware development, I/O configuration, and data processing.
+I believe my background makes me well-suited to contribute to the development of firmware, software, and product design.
+I am excited to dive into new fields and learn as much as I can.

 ---
 ### EDUCATION